 Like other types of chemotherapy drugs, Taxotere works by stopping cells from dividing and multiplying.
 Normal, healthy cells stop dividing when they are around similar cells.
-Cancer cells are damaged and no longer have the ability to stop dividing.
+Cancer cells, however, are damaged.
+They no longer have the ability to stop dividing.
 This is how cancer continues to spread.
 Chemotherapy drugs like Taxotere attack the cancer cells’ DNA or RNA so the tumor can no longer copy itself and spread.

 Along with another chemo drug called Paclitaxel, Taxotere belongs to a specific class of drug called a taxane.
 Taxanes are made from plant alkaloids.
 Specifically, Taxotere is made from the bark of the Pacific Yew tree.
 It works by inhibiting microtubules within cancer cells.
 Microtubules are necessary for cell division and replication.
 When the cell can no longer divide or replicate, it dies.

-While chemotherapy is known to cause hair loss, most cases resolve in 3-6 months after the treatment is finished and hair completely regrows.
+While chemotherapy is known to cause hair loss, most cases resolve in three to six months after the treatment is finished, and the patient’s hair completely regrows.
 Hair loss following chemotherapy is one of the most distressing side effects of treatment.
 Studies show it has a direct impact on quality of life.
 Permanent hair loss can be devastating.